 Cologne is Used After a Shave

-It is advocated by French barber Jean-Jacques, that the use of cologne after a shave enhanced the skin.
+French barber Jean-Jacques noted that the use of cologne after a shave enhanced the skin.

 First American Fragrance Company Created

 Dr. William Hunter, the founder of Caswell and Massey (still in business today) establishes Dr. Hunter's Dispensary in Newport Connecticut.

 Fragrant products transition from being solely used for medicinal purposes into being used for grooming purposes.

 A Cuneiform tablet found in Mesopotamia from this year reveals that a female chemist named Tapputi is the first recorded perfume maker.